Historical Apoplexy · State Legislative Adaptations · Pennsylvania

 pursuit of Happiness."
 Food security is Life.
 Freedom from

 hierarchy's biological violence is Liberty.
-Developmental
+This act does not

-completing the one it started;
+is completing the one it started;

-(m) BETHLEHEM STEEL — THE VEBLEN ADDRESS: The Bethlehem Steel
+(m) BETHLEHEM STEEL, THE VEBLEN ADDRESS.
+The Bethlehem Steel

 Corporation, headquartered in Bethlehem, Pennsylvania, was